-Each spring, a nationwide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
+Each spring, a nationwide student arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our congressional district.

-The Artistic Discovery Contest is open to all high school students in the 10th District.
+The Artistic Discovery Contest is open to all high school and middle school students in the 10th District.
 The overall winner of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will also include artwork from other contest winners nationwide.

 Art works entered in the contest may be up to 26 inches by 26 inches (including the frame) and may be up to 4 inches in depth.
 No framed piece should weigh more than 15 pounds.
 The art work may be: